 Campylobacter (kam-pih-loh-BAK'-tur) is currently the biggest villain, according to the Morbidity and Mortality Weekly Report released by the Centers for Disease Control and Prevention (CDC).
-While Salmonella ranked at the very top of the list for the past 20 years, things changed last year.
-In 2016, Campylobacter ousted Salmonella from the number one spot to number two.
+While Salmonella ranked at the very top of the list for the past 20 years, things have changed.
+In 2016, Campylobacter pushed Salmonella from the number-one spot to the number-two spot.
 Other bacteria that made the cut are shigella and E.coli.

 While the report only looked at data from 10 states, posing the possibility that the spiral-shaped bacteria is a more localized problem, it does show the rise of a new bacteria.
 And the CDC maintains data from the 10 states is reflective of national trends.

 Campylobacter is largely seen in unpasteurized dairy products, but contaminated chicken, produce, and water are also common sources.
 Upon exposure to the bacteria, symptoms — diarrhea, cramping, abdominal pain, and fever — can show up within two to five days and the illness lasts around a week.
 While the organism isn't usually fatal, the CDC estimates there are 76 deaths a year associated with Campylobacter infections.